 If you are looking for group dog training classes, then you want to join The Doggy Gym (I sometimes call this "puppy school").
 It is for any dogs who are good around other dogs while on a leash, and who are at least 5 months of age.

-The Doggy Gym group dog-training gives you the most value for the least expense.
-I call it my "economy class", but that doesn't mean that "you get what you pay for".
+This option gives you the most value for the least expense.
+I say it is my "economy class", but that doesn't mean that "you get what you pay for".
 Quite the contrary, I want our time together to be extremely profitable for you, and so I even offer you tools outside of class to maximize your investment.

 - The Doggy Gym ($100/month): This class meets on Saturdays at 1:00 pm and Wednesdays at 7:00 pm.
 (Sorry, currently unavailable)

 - The Doggy Gym Lite ($65/month): This class meets on Wednesdays at 7:00 pm.

 Outside of those differences, the two classes are the same.
 All group classes meet at Atonement Lutheran Church of Beloit, which is at 901 Harrison (which is relatively near Beloit College).
 To enter, go through the side door, then downstairs, to the end of the hall, and into the social hall.

 Depending on which version you choose, you can go to class once or twice a week.
 Unlike more structured classes (such as the typical "six-week class"), if you miss a class for whatever reason, you do not need to make it up.
 Instead, we simply pick up where we left off last time your canine companion was at the Gym.
 Each class is limited to four dogs.
 That way I can ensure one-on-one quality time with all the students.

 Rather than having to buy a membership for each of your dogs, you can rotate your dogs in class for a small fee, depending on the version of Doggy Gym you have signed up for.
 Training more than one dog in a class doesn't get anymore economical than this.